 Breastfeeding is an integral part of motherhood.
 It can be an intensely satisfying experience for the new mom.
 However, breastfeeding may involve some amount of discomfort for the mother because of tender nipples and post-delivery aches.
 Some breastfeeding moms may even experience headaches, at times, while feeding the baby.
 The list of probable causes for these headaches is a long one, ranging from dehydration and stress to fatigue, weather changes, and allergies.
 Sometimes, the hormonal changes that take place in a woman after childbirth can also trigger these headaches.
 If you’ve been troubled yourself with a headache while breastfeeding the information in this article, should help you gain some understanding about it and also provide some ways to cope with it.

 What Are Breastfeeding Headaches?

-During the first few weeks of delivery, some lactating mothers may experience a drop in the levels of oestrogen, which can cause headache and depression.
-Due to this, breastfeeding moms can feel a dull ache in the head while nursing the baby.
+During the first few weeks of delivery, some lactating mothers may experience a drop in the levels of oestrogen, which can cause a dull headache while breastfeeding the baby.
+Some women also experience depression due to the drop in the oestrogen levels.

 Nursing moms may have to resort to medicines, as prescribed by the doctor, to cure lactation headaches if the pain is too severe.
 To treat breastfeeding headaches caused by post-delivery depression, the doctor may advise counselling and antidepressants.